Edragon/edragon.github.io/Board/MPC/MPC1119-DAT/MPC1119-DAT.md

 ## pin definitions

+The following two GPIOs are not used at all and free:
 - pin SC to raspberry pi pin ID_SC
 - pin SD to raspberry pi pin ID_SD

+Extra pins Used by Chain P3:
 - to use the extra pins, you need to cut the jumpers to release them from the chip below, and chain P3 can not be used anymore.

+Debug Port:
 - RX | GND (some boards mark could be reversed): UART_RX debug, or ROW_E set to ground

 ## Wiring